RTEMS/rtems-docs/user/testing/tftp.rst

 .. index:: TFTP, U-Boot, Testing

 TFTP and U-Boot provides a simple way to test RTEMS on a network capable target.
-The RTEMS Tester starts a TFTP server for each test and the target's boot monitor, in this case U-Boot request a file, any file, which the TFTP server supplies.
+The RTEMS Tester starts a TFTP server session for each test and the target's boot monitor, in this case U-Boot request a file, any file, which the TFTP server supplies.
 U-Boot loads the executable and boots it using a standard U-Boot script.

+The RTEMS Tester contains a TFTP server so no external TFTP server or configuration is required.
+If you have an external TFTP server and wish to use that resource the :ref:`tester-config-wait` directive can be used.

 .. _fig-tester-tftp-u-boot: